wormhole-foundation/wormhole/node/pkg/watchers/solana/testgen/README.md

 # testgen - Solana watcher replay fixtures

-The Solana watcher turns on-chain transactions into Wormhole message publications. `testgen` builds transaction bundles that the regression test replays through the watcher.
-For each bundle, the test compares the emitted VAA signing digests with a recorded baseline.
+The Solana watcher turns on-chain transactions into Wormhole message publications.
+The regression test replays captured transaction bundles through the watcher and compares the emitted VAA signing digests with a recorded baseline.
 This pins behavior for the covered corpus; it does not prove injectivity for every possible Solana transaction.

 The fixtures live in `testdata/` in two files: